Buy American and Hire American: Putting American Workers First

 On July 26, 2017, over 760 callers participated in our first listening session on the Buy American and Hire American Executive Order to protect American workers and strengthen the American economy.
 We heard from many stakeholders who have experienced up-close how immigration policy directly affects working people.
 Their suggestions captured a wide range of diverse opinions and viewpoints, but every caller expressed the need to continue improving the integrity of our immigration system, a call for action that we are actively answering.

-To help reduce illegal immigration and preserve jobs for U.S. workers, USCIS encourages all U.S. employers to verify all new hires through E-Verify.
-Our website explains the verification process in three easy steps.
+To help reduce illegal immigration and preserve jobs for U.S. workers, USCIS encourages all U.S. employers to verify the employment eligibility of all new hires through E-Verify.
+Our website explains the E-Verify process in three easy steps.
 Search a list of current E-Verify Employers and browse a list of upcoming E-Verify webinars.

 Enhancing Fraud Detection and Prevention

 USCIS is committed to detecting and preventing immigration fraud and abuse by:

 - Making it easy for you to report fraud.
 Read about how you can report fraud in two programs: